Will there be an Emily in Paris Season 4 on Netflix? - Dexerto

-Is there going to be an Emily in Paris Season 4 on Netflix?
+Will there be an Emily in Paris Season 4 on Netflix?
 The third season has just hit the streaming platform, but will we be heading back for a fourth?

 Emily in Paris, starring Lily Collins and created by Darren Star, first debuted on Netflix in 2020.
 The series follows the titular Emily, a marketing executive from Chicago who’s hired to provide an American point-of-view to a firm in Paris.